Vegan Miso Ramen Japanese Soup

 This Vegan Miso Ramen Japanese Soup is flavored with miso broth and a mix of vegetables like cabbage, green onions, and corn served over a bed of delicious ramen noodles.
 It is hearty enough to be a complete meal all by itself and it happens to be plant-based, vegetarian, and vegan.

-asian bowl filled with miso ramen noodles and veggies with chopsticks
+blue and white striped asian bowl filled with miso ramen noodles and vegetables with black chopsticks.

 Photo Credit: Drenda-Michell Brennan